 3. The Spatial Properties

-The Spatial Scenario Properties, which normally appear in the Transitions - Spatial group, represent an advanced set of features which can be used when running the model spatially.
+The Spatial Scenario Properties, which normally appear in the Transitions - Spatial group (Advanced tab of the Scenario Properties editor), represent an advanced set of features which can be used when running the model spatially.
 These properties define the rules by which transition probabilities vary in space as a function of the state of each cell on the landscape.
 Users can specify the size distribution for fast spreading transitions like fire, the dispersal kernel or spread distribution for slow spreading transitions such as the spread of invasive plants, the patch prioritization for transitions (smallest vs. largest and edges vs. interior), spatial multipliers for transition probabilities, direction multipliers to capture the effect of processes such as the influence of wind on fire spread rates, slope multipliers to capture the effect of processes such as the influence of topography on fire spread rate, and adjacency multipliers to capture the effect of a cell's neighborhood on transition probabilities.

 4. The Time-Since-Transition Properties

-The Time-Since-Transition (TST) properties allow users to define how transitions depend on the transition history of a cell.
+The Time-Since-Transition (TST) properties (Advanced tab of the Scenario Properties editor) allow users to define how transitions depend on the transition history of a cell.
 For example, you may want to define a Fuel Buildup pathway that can only occur after a certain amount of time has elapsed since the last Fire has moved through a stand.
 In the probabilistic transitions property you would set a Min TST value for this pathway that corresponds to the time required without fire for a fuel buildup to occur; in the time-since-transition groups property you would set the Fuel Buildup transition type to depend on the Fire transition group; and in the time-since-transition randomization property you would define the initial time since transition distribution for each cell on your landscape.

 Attributes represent a set of advanced properties which can be used to roll up simulation results according to areas aggregated by either state classes or transitions.
 In addition, attributes can also influence run outcomes with the use of targets or adjacency multipliers.